 The testing center that administers the exam, Prometric, advises against reading too much into the pass rates because candidate populations for the exam parts differ greatly.
 With variations in candidate populations and other factors coming into play, we cannot assume the pass rates tell us which part is harder than the others.
 Instead, the topics covered will be the biggest indication as to which exam part will be the most challenging for you, as your current knowledge determines how much you have yet to master.

-Part 1 currently has the lowest pass rate, maintaining a yearly trend from the last 4 years.
+Part 1 currently has the lowest pass rate, maintaining a yearly trend from the last 5 years.
 This is likely due to an increase in candidates taking the Enrolled Agent exam and trying to get the coveted certification.
-Additionally, there have been quite a few changes to tax law that has shaken up tax preparation, which can cause confusion for exam takers.
+Additionally, there have been quite a few changes to tax law in recent years that have shaken up tax preparation, which can cause confusion for exam takers.

 Part 1 is often the section Enrolled Agent candidates will take first, so on top of exam changes, candidates may not know exactly what to expect on the exam.
 Knowing what to expect on the exam is critical for candidates to study effectively and get the best chance of success on exam day.